 - Comprehensive at $99

 - Estate Plan Bundle at $179

-Legal Zoom is one of the more expensive options when it comes to will-preparation and estate-planning, but at the same time it does offer superior customer support and is easy to use, plus the various tiers give customers some flexibility on how much they want to spend.
+Legal Zoom is one of the more expensive options when it comes to will-preparation and estate planning, particularly when compared with Law Depot, for example.
+But at the same time it does offer superior customer support and is easy to use, plus the various tiers give customers some flexibility on how much they want to spend.
 The Comprehensive and Estate Planning options include thirty-minute attorney consultations, attorney reviews of the prepared will, and the estate-planning app.

 Legal Zoom review: Products

 The Basic package retails at $89, and comes with the essentials to create a will, including a helpful number of instructional guides that explain the relevant provisions and statements, and also come with worksheets to help the process along.